VivekPanthii/VivekPanthii/README.md

 I just developed a strong interest in the field of data engineering after graduating with a degree in computer engineering.
 College classes like **DBMS**, **Data Mining**, and **Data Warehousing** helped me discover my true purpose in working with data, even though I began my career with Frontend Development and even worked on UI designs using Figma.

 I've always like the logic and pattern-finding challenges of Relational Algebra, and I like using SQL to solve data-related problems.
-I think data engineering strikes the ideal balance between creativity and engineering—less raw coding, but more potent tools and logic—in contrast to traditional software engineering.
+I think data engineering strikes the ideal balance between creativity and engineering less raw coding, but more potent tools and logic in contrast to traditional software engineering.

 ---